atapas/webapis-playground/README.md

 ## 🤝 Open Source
 This project is opensource and open for contributions.
 If you are looking for any examples and demonstrations that are missing, please [open a issue from here](https://github.com/atapas/webapis-playground/issues).
 You can also contrinute to the source code by adding an exaple, improving code, and providing suggestions.

+### How to contribute
+TBA

-## ⚒️ It's developed using Plain(aka Vanilla) JavaScript
+## ⚒️ It's developed using Next.js
-This project is developed using the plain JavaScript.
+This project is developed using the plain Next.js.
 If you have implemented a similar project using JavaScript or any other frameworks like React, Angular, Vue, please create an issue to include them in the README.

 # 🤲 Want to Motivate?
 Who doesn't need motivation?
 Please give the project a star(⭐) and/or share it in your dev circle.